Lakhankumawat/LearnCPP/A-Array/README.md

 6. Using the condition row == column we can find the sum of diagonal elements of a matrix , value of sum will be store in variable trace .
 7. Print the value of normal and trace of a matrix .

+## Time complexity:

+Time complexity of trace of a matrix is n^2.
+Time complexity of normal of a matrix is n^2.

 =======
 <!-- Table of content -->